monomelodies/idrisi/README.md

 A popup for a marker.
 Should be contained in `idrisi-marker`.
 Adding the necessary `ng-if` or whatever is up to the implementor.
 All contents of the `popup` component are transcluded and used as HTML for inside the popup.

+## Todo and contributing
+This is far from complete; I started with the features I needed personally for a particular project.
+Feel free to contribute though!
+Please adhere to the coding style as used so far (I think it's pretty sensible).